What is labeled state-controlled media on Instagram?

 - A statute in the host country that clearly protects the editorial independence of the organization

-- Established procedures, processes, and protections at the media organization that implement the statutory protection of editorial independence
+- Established procedures, processes, and protections at the media organization to ensure the implementation of editorial independence

-- An assessment by an independent, credible, external organization finding that the statute has in fact been complied with and established procedures have been followed
+- An assessment by an independent, credible, external organization finding that editorial independence is in fact maintained and that established procedures have been followed

-If Instagram determines there is sufficient evidence to satisfy these three factors we will not label the organization.
+If Instagram believes there is sufficient evidence of editorial independence, we will not label the organization.

-Instagram came up with its own definition and standards for state-controlled media organizations with input from more than 65 experts around the world specializing in media, governance, human rights and development.
+Instagram came up with these definitions and standards for state-controlled media organizations after conducting extensive research and obtaining input from more than 65 experts around the world specializing in media, governance, human rights and development.

 Some of the experts Instagram consulted include: